 Broadcasters who receive an initial allocation will be able to draw against it as they incur moving expenses.
 These must then be submitted as “actual costs” with receipts, invoices and other documentation by a date to be determined by the FCC’s Media Bureau.
 Final accountings will take place thereafter.
 Should the $1.75 billion not cover 100 percent of aggregate repacking expenses, it will be distributed proportionally.

 The Spectrum Act states that relocation costs must be “reasonably incurred” to qualify for reimbursement.
-The commission interpreted “reasonably incurred” in the 2014 R&O
+The commission interpreted “reasonably incurred” in the 2014 R&O as follows:

 “We interpret the Spectrum Act’s mandate to reimburse ‘costs reasonably incurred’ to require that we reimburse costs that are reasonable to provide facilities comparable to those that a broadcaster or [multichannel video provider] had prior to the auction that are reasonably replaced or modified following the auction, as a result of the repacking process, in order to allow the broadcaster to operate on a new channel or to allow the MVPD to carry the signal of a broadcaster on a new channel.”